Media in Cornwall: Royal Cornwall Gazette

 The first newspaper printed and published in Cornwall was the Royal Cornwall Gazette, first published in 1801.
 It finally ceased publication in 1951, but formed the roots of today's Packet Newspapers.
 It was published in Falmouth by a Cornishman, Thomas Flindell.
 Flindell was born in Helston in 1767, and he had previously been editor of the Doncaster Gazette.
 Unfortunately, the newspaper got off to a rocky start—Flindell's business partners became bankrupt, and Flindell himself ended up in a debtors' jail in Bodmin.

 The last edition appeared on 16 October 1802.
 All was not lost however, as Cornish landowners got a group subscription together, and Flindell offered his services as publisher and printer.
 The paper re-appeared, published in Truro on 2 July 1803.
 Two years later it was sold to Nettletons, and Flindell moved to Exeter to set up another newspaper there.
 The newspaper was mainly subscribed by doctors, bankers, lawyers and landowners, but it was also made available publicly to inns and guest houses, a process which made it more amenable to advertisers.

 Although the Royal Cornwall Gazette was the first newspaper published within Cornwall, another regional newspaper, which had many subscribers and distribution throughout Cornwall, as far west as Penzance, was the Dorset based Sherborne Mercury, which started in 1737, and predates the national Times.
 It covered many Cornish news items, and was read by key businessmen and members of the professional class in the county.
-Archive copies are available in the Cornish Studies Centre in Redruth.
+Microfilm copies are available in the library at Kresen Kernow in Redruth.

 Flindell purchased large numbers of postage stamps from a stationer Messrs Tipper & Fry of Aldgate in London.
 He wrote requesting more stamps at election time.
 Despite use of stamps for getting copies of the newspapers out to his subscribers, he also used a large body of couriers to get the paper down throughout the County of Cornwall.
 He negotiated with organisers of markets to sell his newspaper direct from stalls on market days.
 The Gazette, however, despite Flindell's best efforts, fell into the hands of the Tory Party.
 To counterbalance this, the prominent Whig Party in Truro set up The West Briton in 1810, which is still published today, although now under the ownership of Cornwall & Devon Media / Northcliffe Newspapers Group.
 Newspapers continued to expand across the county, both in number, size and readership.

 The editor of the paper for eleven years (1863–1874) was the prominent West Country man of letters Charles Chorley.